Mary Frances Dennis

 In her first week on the job, Mary Frances Dennis was sitting with a physician and an administrative assistant, helping them complete an affidavit that would allow a patient’s case to proceed to court.

-Dennis is the first intern assigned to the new South Carolina Medical Legal Partnership (MLP), which formally connects Furman University, the Greenville Health System and South Carolina Legal Services in work to improve health outcomes for people throughout the Upstate, especially those living in poverty.
+Dennis is the first intern assigned to the new South Carolina Medical Legal Partnership (MLP), which formally connects Furman University, the Prisma Health and South Carolina Legal Services in work to improve health outcomes for people throughout the Upstate, especially those living in poverty.

 The partnership—the first of its kind in South Carolina—coordinates and streamlines access to non-medical assistance when a medical problem has roots in or is made worse by a social or legal problem.